sengfung27/Flask-Ordering-System/README.md

 	 To switch to your branch.
 Use `git checkout your_branch` Use `git branch` to see where you are.

+- When you want to get the newest updates, you have to pull the code from the develop branch by doing the following things:

+    1. `git branch` You should be at your own branch

+    2. `git checkout master` Get into the master branch

+    3. `git pull` Pull down the newest updates

+    4. `git checkout your_branch` Go back to your own branch

 - When you finish a model (design and implementation, including testing), you have to merge your code to the develop branch, by doing the following things:

 	1. `git checkout master`